Join a Great Team, Work for a Great Cause

 Email: ulorimer@NatvePlantTrust.org

-Interns assist in all aspects of botanic garden operations for Garden in the Woods, including the use of proper horticultural practices (such as planting, pruning, weed management, and irrigation), renovation and construction of new gardens, inventory and plant record keeping, and public education.
-They will gain hands-on experience identifying and cultivating native plants in a botanical garden setting.
-Interns can take advantage of classes held at the Garden and are expected to undertake an independent research project.
-This is an exceptional learning opportunity aimed at gaining valuable career experience caring for gardens and natural areas, planning and leading projects , and managing volunteers.
+Interns assist in all aspects of botanic garden operations for Garden in the Woods, including instruction on ecological horticulture practices (such as planting, pruning, weed management, propagation, and seed collection), renovation and construction of new gardens, inventory and plant record keeping, and public education.
+They will gain hands-on experience identifying and cultivating native plants in a botanical garden.
+Interns are expected to undertake a 3-month independent study project and present the results to staff and garden members.
+There will be opportunities to go on field trips and take classes at Native Plant Trust.
+This is an exceptional learning opportunity aimed at gaining valuable career experience caring for gardens and natural areas, planning and leading projects, and managing volunteers.

-Horticulture interns working at Garden in the Woods have the option of renting a room for the duration of the internship, in a newly renovated house steps away from the Garden, for $300/month.
+Horticulture interns working at Garden in the Woods can rent a room for the internship in a shared house, a 5-minute walk away from the Garden, for $300/month.
 This includes all utilities except the internet and phone.

-Interns are covered by worker’s compensation and receive paid sick time per Massachusetts law.
-Native Plant Trust does not provide health insurance or vacation benefits to seasonal interns.
-Benefits include a wide range of optional education classes and field trips.
+Worker’s compensation covers interns, who will receive paid sick time per Massachusetts law.
+Native Plant Trust does not provide seasonal interns health insurance or vacation benefits.

 To apply, please email or mail a resume, cover letter, and a list of three references to: